computorg/template-computo-R/README.md

 ### Step 3: setup dependencies with `renv`

-Use the [`renv` package manager](https://rstudio.github.io/renv/articles/renv.html) to setup an reproducible environment handling your `R` dependencies.
+Use the [`renv` package manager](https://rstudio.github.io/renv/articles/renv.html) to setup a reproducible environment handling your `R` dependencies.

 ### Step 4: proof reproducibility